lochner-lw/codexconfig/README.md

 ## Installation

+1. Ensure you are running **Node.js 22 or newer**.
+The bundled `open-codex` CLI depends on the latest Node runtime and will emit engine warnings or fail to execute on older versions.

-1. Install the local dependencies:
+2. Install the local dependencies:
    ```sh
    npm install
    ```